ayushdoesdev/fmcg-data-consolidation-databricks/Readme.md

 *A real-world data engineering project using Lakehouse + Medallion Architecture*

+Built an end-to-end data engineering project focused on consolidating data in the FMCG domain.
+The objective was to simulate a real industry scenario where a large retail company acquires a smaller one and needs a unified data foundation for analytics.

+I built a lakehouse-based ETL pipeline using Databricks, Python, SQL, Spark, and Amazon S3.
+The pipeline follows the Medallion architecture and processes raw OLTP data into curated Gold layer tables that support business reporting.
+The project also includes a dimensional data model, automated jobs for incremental and full loads, and a sales insights dashboard built from the final Gold tables.

 ## Project Overview

 In the FMCG domain, large retail organizations often grow through acquisitions.
 When a big retail company acquires a smaller one, their data ecosystems usually differ in structure, format, and technology.